Legal Advocates For Injured Workers In Missouri

 Report your injury immediately to your employer.
 Failing to report your injury to your employer within 30 days may jeopardize your ability to receive workers’ compensation benefits.

 Notify your employer in writing.
-The written notice must state the date, time and place of the injury, the nature of the injury and the name and address of the person injured.
+The written notice must state the date, time, and place of the injury, the nature of the injury, and the name and address of the person injured.
 Always make a copy of the written notice for yourself and keep a written record of the date you mailed your notice.

 Get Medical Coverage

-The employer or insurer is required to provide medical care and treatment to cure and relieve the employee from the effects of the injury.
+The employer or insurer must provide medical care and treatment to cure and relieve the employee from the effects of the injury.
 This includes all costs for authorized medical treatment, prescriptions and medical devices.
 However, the employer gets to select the physician or medical facility.
 There is no deductible and all costs are paid by the employer or its workers’ compensation insurance company.
 If you do receive a bill, contact your employer or the insurance company immediately.

 Benefits Available